tc39/notes/meetings/2018-09/sept-26.md

 KS: ???

-HZ: Nicolo (on Babel) has published [a codemod to upgrade from old decorators to Stage 2](https://github.com/nicolo-ribaudo/legacy-decorators-migration-utility), would be simple to add before/after
+HZU: Nicolo (on Babel) has published [a codemod to upgrade from old decorators to Stage 2](https://github.com/nicolo-ribaudo/legacy-decorators-migration-utility), would be simple to add before/after

 #### Conclusion/Resolution